jbpease/mvftools/doc/footer.md

 # Version History

+**v.0.6.2**

+2021-10-12: Added 'randomallele' action in FilterMVF.
+Fixed issue with 'collapsemerge' in FilterMVF.
+Added ability to label columns in 'collapsemerge'.
+Fixed program errors in TranslateMVF and MVF2Fasta.
+Moved the insertion of commands used to generate MVF to notes lines. **Functionailty change**: The column specifications in the collapse functions are now done with respect to the original columns.
+You no longer need to adjust the numeric columns in later actions to account for changes in prior actions. **Functionality change**: RAxML-ng is now the default for InferTrees.
+You can still run RAxML 8.2 by setting the options manually.

 **v.0.6.1**

 2021-04-20: Updates to fix problems with the ConvertMAF2MVF Module.
 Note that commas now separate the --sample-tags and --ref-tag is now required.